archivesunleashed/archivesunleashed.org/content/new-york/index.md

 ## **Submissions**

 Thank you for your interest in the Archives Unleashed Datathon!
-Submissions to attend the March 2020 event at Columbia University, NY have **closed.**
+Submissions to attend the March 2020 event at Columbia University, NY have now **closed.**

 However, you may want to checkout: